Henderson Walker: Acting governor of North Carolina

 He managed to pass the called Vestry Act in 1701, which levied taxes on North Carolinian's; the tithing tax had two objectives: finance the Anglican churches and serve as a salary for the ministers.
 Parishes and churches were established (although the clergy became very important in policy of the colony, which upset many residents of the colony), and a public levy was created.
 He also secured control of the colonial assembly.
 Attempting to turn the Anglican religion into the official religion of the colony, he began to create a "church party" in North Carolina, which caused an ongoing "conflict between churchmen and dissenters".
 This conflict promoted a rebellion against him, called Cary's Rebellion, and, later, the so-called Regulator Rebellion.

 In 1703 the Meherrin, a Native American people, was accused of attacking the settlers.
 They were charged with "destroying and burning their stock and timber houses, refusing to pay tribute" and to accept government laws.
 That year, Henderson Walker resigned from the governor's office, replaced by Robert Daniel.
 But he continued to being a council's member.
 He was chosen as its president in 1703, but he only presided over it until 1704.
 He also served as a member of the court of justice.

 Walker died in Edenton, North Carolina, on 14 April 1704.
-Although he was originally buried at his plantation, located near the Albemarle Sound, he was later reburied in the graveyard at St. Paul's Episcopal Church in Edenton.
+Although he was originally buried at his plantation, located near the Albemarle Sound, he was later reburied in the graveyard at St. Paul's Church, Edenton.